Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Appearance of Instability and the Early-Time Flavor Evolution

 In this section, we focus on the behavior in the early phase of FFC, for $t\lesssim5\times10^{-5}\,\mathrm{s}$.
 The interplay of flavor mixing with hydrodynamics and the effects on CCSN dynamics based on longer simulations are discussed in Sec. \ref{sec:long}.
 The fiducial model is chosen as the initial data in this section.

-Time evolution of the FFI growth rates and $\Delta G_\mathrm{out}$, $\Delta G_\mathrm{in}$ at $r=41\,\mathrm{km}$ are shown in Fig. \ref{fig:ELNXLN_timeevo}.
-Since $\Delta G_\mathrm{in}$ are kept positive in the time range shown here, the signature of $\Delta G_\mathrm{out}$ determines the existence of instability (as long as there is only one crossing).
-The no-oscillation model shows monotonically increasing FFI growth rate in the time range and the models with mixing treatments show convergence at a certain value.
+Time evolution of the FFI growth rates and $\Delta G_\mathrm{out}$ {(ELN-XLN for radially outgoing direction $\theta_\nu=0$)}, $\Delta G_\mathrm{in}$ {(ELN-XLN for radially ingoing direction $\theta_\nu=\pi$)} at $r=41\,\mathrm{km}$ are shown in Fig. \ref{fig:ELNXLN_timeevo}. {Note that only ELN is plotted for 3-species models because XLN=0, by definition.} Since $\Delta G_\mathrm{in}$ are kept positive in the time range shown here, the signature of $\Delta G_\mathrm{out}$ determines the existence of instability (as long as there is only one crossing). {As for the type II FFI we are focusing now, ELN-XLN density is positive (Eq. \ref{eq:BA1}) and the radially outgoing neutrinos are mainly affected by the conversion.} The no-oscillation model shows monotonically increasing FFI growth rate in the time range and the models with mixing treatments show convergence at a certain value.

 Let us first focus on the first rise of the growth rate, at $t\lesssim10^{-5}\,\mathrm{s}$.
 Models with 3-species assumption, \texttt{3sp$\rho$11} and \texttt{3spBGK} show earlier rise of the growth rate than \texttt{4spBGK}.
 The growth rate is almost absent for \texttt{4spBGK} in $t\lesssim10^{-5}\,\mathrm{s}$ whereas FFI persistently exists for 3-species models.
 This difference can be understood as follows.
 When the crossing is shallow, 4-species model can completely eliminate FFI by just distributing ELN to XLN.
-On the other hand, 3-species subgrid models are not designed to erase FFI; \texttt{3sp$\rho$11} is designed to conserve ELN which does not change FFI growth rate, and \texttt{3spBGK} tries to decrease ELN but cannot completely erase it because of mixing between $\nu_x$ and $\bar\nu_x$.
-This makes the growth rate to be overestimated, which causes over-conversion compared to 4-species case as we see later.
+On the other hand, 3-species subgrid models are not designed to erase FFI; \texttt{3sp$\rho$11} is designed to conserve ELN which does not change FFI growth rate, and \texttt{3spBGK} tries to decrease ELN but cannot completely erase it because of equalizing of $\nu_x$ and $\bar\nu_x$.
+This makes the growth rates to be overestimated, {which makes $\tau_\mathrm{as}$ too short, and results in the} over-conversion compared to 4-species case as we see later.
 Note that the increase of growth rates for \texttt{3sp$\rho$11} and \texttt{3spBGK} are even earlier than the no oscillation model.
-This is because the global radiation field is already different; the FFC occurring at inner radius makes $\nu_e$ and $\bar\nu_e$ abundance closer, which makes a preferable condition for FFI.
+This is because the global radiation field is already different; the FFC occurring at inner radius makes $\nu_e$ and $\bar\nu_e$ abundance closer, which makes a preferable condition for FFI {than the no-oscillation model}.